Home / Resume / Education / Professor Resume

 New PhD

 "Ph.D. candidate in Computer Science defending May 2026.
-Published 6 papers in top-tier venues (NeurIPS, ICML).
+Published 6 papers in top-tier venues.
 Taught 3 courses as instructor of record with 4.5/5.0 evaluations."

 Industry to Academia

 "Senior Data Scientist transitioning to academia.
-8 years of industry ML experience at Google and Meta.
+8 years of industry machine learning experience.
 12 patents, 4 publications, and guest lectures at 3 universities."

 Writing strong experience bullets